AaronL44/AWS-Cloud-Computing/Nginx_Reverse_Proxy_Guide.md

 - Found the config file for nginx.
 I used sudo before nano as this would allow me to save changes.
 - `sudo nano /etc/nginx/sites-available/default`
+  - sudo = Used due to permission problems when editing config files.
+  - /etc = configuration files.
-- Navigated to "location" area in the config file.
+- Navigated to "location" block in the config file.
 - location / {
     ``proxy_pass http://http://localhost:3000/``
         }